 In 2017, the Museum of Islamic Art once again opened its doors to the public, and it is as popular today as it has ever been.

-At Egypt Tours Plus, we really do believe that the Museum of Islamic Art is more than worthy of a prominent place on any traveler’s list of must-see Cairo tourist attractions.
+Even though this museum is not a standard fixture in our Cairo tour packages, we really do believe that the Museum of Islamic Art is more than worthy of a prominent place on any traveler’s list of must-see Cairo tourist attractions.
 It is conveniently located; it is beautifully laid out, and it is home to a spectacular collection of rare antiquities, many of which have been painstakingly sourced from several countries around the world.

 There is, after all, a reason why the Museum of Islamic Art is universally recognized as being one of the very best such museums in the world.